 Don’t just assume.
 Do your homework.

-Even if you’re moving from one part of a company to another, check with your HR Business Partner before you get your hopes up about cherry picking your new team.
+Even if you’re moving from one part of a company to another, check with your HR Business Partner before you fire up your recruitment software and start cherry-picking your new team.

 As a leader you have the responsibility to hire the best team for the future of your new organisation.